Fire Alarm Installation Cost

 Since work on the electrics in your home should be carried out by a Part P registered electrician, this will also affect the installation of your alarms.

-That is the minimum requirement, but it may be necessary to have more alarms to make sure you are fully covered and protected.
+That is the minimum requirement, but having more alarms may be necessary to ensure you are fully covered and protected.
 If you are unsure, you can ask for advice from your local fire station.

 Cost of Removing a Fire Alarm

-If the old alarms are battery-powered, then it is very easy to remove them.
+If the old alarms are battery-powered, removing them is very easy.
 All you need to do is unscrew them from the ceiling.
-Then patch the holes.
-If you are concerned about your budget, then this is a very simple job to DIY, and pretty much anyone should be able to do it.
+Then, patch the holes.
+If you are concerned about your budget, this is a very simple job to DIY, and pretty much anyone should be able to do it.

 Fire alarm removal

-If the old system was mains wired, then you will be best off getting an electrician in to sort it out.
-The cost will depend on the amount of time they need to complete the work.
-Electricians usually charge £50 - £120 per hour, depending on where you are in the country.
+If the old system was mains wired, you will be best off getting an electrician in to sort it out.
+The cost will depend on how much time they need to complete the work.
+Electricians usually charge £50 to £120 per hour, depending on where you are in the country.
 The more alarms there are to remove, the more it will cost.

-There is no cost for disposing of old smoke alarms you can just take them to your local recycling centre or tip.
-They can be put in the specialist electronics disposal section where they will be disposed of properly.
+There is no cost for disposing of old smoke alarms, as you can just take them to your local recycling centre or tip.
+They can be put in the specialist electronics disposal section, where they will be disposed of properly.

 Hiring Someone to Install a Fire Alarm Checklist

-When you are looking for someone to install a fire alarm system in your home, you have two options.
+When looking for someone to install a fire alarm system in your home, you have two options.
 You can either use a specialist fire safety company or use an electrician.

 Fire alarm

-You might choose a specialist fire safety company if you home has a complicated or unusual layout, and you are looking for a comprehensive fire safety risk assessment and plan.
+You might choose a specialist fire safety company if your home has a complicated or unusual layout and you are looking for a comprehensive fire safety risk assessment and plan.

-Whichever type of specialist you choose to go for there are a few things to look out for.
+Whichever type of specialist you choose, there are a few things to look out for.

-• Experience – Make sure you choose someone who has experience with the type of alarm you need.
+• Experience – Make sure you choose someone with experience with the type of alarm you need.

-• Part P registered – This means that they can self-certify any work they do on your electrics as being safe in regard to building regulations.
+• Part P registered – This means that they can self-certify any work they do on your electrics as being safe regarding building regulations.

 • Reviews – Always check the online reviews of any tradesperson you are considering.
 It is a good way to get an idea of any potential problems that might arise.